The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Conclusion

 \section{Conclusion}

-In this paper we confirm our hypothesis that speech translation can be a powerful pretraining and joint-training means for various end-to-end models on tasks involving semantic understanding of speech, including intent classification, spoken question answering, and speech summarization.
+We confirm our hypothesis that speech translation can be a powerful pretraining and joint-training means for various end-to-end models on tasks involving semantic understanding of speech.
 Particularly, it benefits multilingual scenarios and cross-lingual transfer, including the zero-shot case.
 We also create two new datasets for the above tasks.
-Furthermore, we demonstrate the effectiveness of continual learning regularizers to preserve the knowledge from the pretraining for downstream tasks.
+Furthermore, we demonstrate the effectiveness of Bayesian regularizers to preserve the knowledge from pretraining for downstream tasks.